ibm-cloud-docs/appid/branded.md

   AppID.sharedInstance.signinWithResourceOwnerPassword(username: username, password: password, delegate: delegate())
   ```
-  {: codeblock}
+  {: pre}

 </br>

 **Sign up**

-1. Configure your Cloud Directory [settings](cloud-directory.html#cd-settings) in the GUI.
-Both **Allow users to sign-up to your app** and **Allow users to manage their account from your app** must be set to **On**.
-2. Place the following code in your application.
-When a user attempts to sign up for your application, the login widget is called and displays your custom sign up page.
+1. In the identity provider tab on the GUI, set Cloud Directory to **On**.
+2. Set **Allow users to sign up and reset their password** to **ON** in the Cloud Directory settings.
+3. Call the login widget to start the sign up flow.
   ```swift
   class delegate : AuthorizationDelegate {
     public func onAuthorizationSuccess(accessToken: AccessToken?, identityToken: IdentityToken?, refreshToken: RefreshToken?, response:Response?) {